 With so many opportunities, earning an associate’s degree in CIS can be a wise move for your career.
 If you’re looking to advance or break into leadership, a bachelor’s degree might be the next step.
 Learn more about computer information systems bachelor’s degrees.

-Computer Information Systems Bachelor’s Degree
+Bachelor’s Degree in Computer Information Systems

 While an associate’s degree offers a great foundation for a computer information systems career, a bachelor of computer information systems degree takes it even further.
 This course of study offers graduates the skills needed to excel in the workforce.
 Students leave a CIS bachelor’s program with the computing knowledge and network technology comprehension required to develop, design and support all kinds of information systems in a variety of business and organizational settings.
 Bachelor’s degree graduates often have the skills and leadership capabilities required to excel in CIS careers.